-Three versions of GCM are fitted to the classification response data in the test phase using the three different methods of feature-space representation.
-The average-similarity-based GCM makes use of seven free parameters: the average similarity parameters between low-distortion training patterns to five different types of test patterns (Sp , Sl ,Sm, Sh, Sc), the sensitivity parameter c and the response-scaling parameter γ.
-The coordinate-based and deep-learning-based GCM both have only two parameter: the sensitivity parameter c and the response-scaling parameter γ.
+Three versions of exemplar and prototype models each are fitted to the classification response data in the test phase using the three different methods of feature-space representation.
+Both average-similarity-based models share five free parameters: the average similarity parameters between low-distortion training patterns to four different types of test patterns (Sl ,Sm, Sh, Sc) and the response-scaling parameter γ.
+An additional parameter representing the average similarity between the training patterns and the prototype (Sp) is included in the exemplar model, while the similarity of the prototype to itself is fixed to 1 for the prototype model.
+The coordinate-based and deep-learning-based models (both exemplar and prototype models) have only two parameters: the sensitivity parameter c and the response-scaling parameter γ.
 The model fits are evaluated by the negative log maximum likelihood (-lnL) of the data given the model.
 The model that minimizes -lnL is viewed as providing the best fit.
 We used the particle swarm optimization algorithm as implemented in MATLAB to locate the best-fitting parameters.

+Model-fitting Results

-Figure 3 shows the maximum-likelihood fits from the three versions of GCM to the classification performance in the test phase.
+Figure 3 shows the maximum-likelihood fits from the three versions of exemplar models to the classification performance in the test phase.
 In the test phase, observers classified 87 dot patterns into three different categories.
 Each point in each scatterplot indicates the probability that a particular item was classified into a particular category; thus, there are 261 points in each plot.
 For each item, the probability of correct classification is indicated with solid dots (color coded to represent the pattern types).
-In addition, for each item, the probabilities of the remaining nine incorrect classifications are indicated with open dots.
+In addition, for each item, the probabilities of the remaining two incorrect classifications are indicated with open dots.
 The y-axis shows the observed probabilities, whereas the x-axis shows the predicted ones.
+Likewise, figure 4 illustrates the model fits of the prototype models to the classification test performance.

+The summary-fit statistics from the three versions of exemplar models (upper panel) and prototype models (lower panel) are reported in table 2.
+Because the alternative models have differing numbers of free parameters, statistical metrics are needed to evaluate the comparative model fits that correct for the number of free parameters.
+Therefore, we compared the model fits using AIC and BIC statistics in addition to the –lnL statistic.
+All the summary-fit statistics are the badness-of-fit measures, meaning that higher values indicates worse fit of the models.
+Notably, the AIC tends to favor relatively complex models with more free parameters, whereas the BIC tends to favor simpler models with less free parameters.
+In addition, the best-fitting parameters for each of the six models are reported in table 3.

 Multidimensional Scaling